qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

     output=SpatialPointsDataFrame(pts, as.data.frame(pts))

-The first lines, which start with a double Python comment sign (``##``), tell QGIS the inputs of the algorithm described in the file and the outputs that it will generate.
+The first lines, which start with a double Python comment sign (``##``), tell
+|qg| the inputs of the algorithm described in the file and the outputs that
+it will generate.
 They work exactly with the same syntax as the SEXTANTE scripts that we have already seen, so they will not be described here again.
 Check the :ref:`processing_scripts` section for more information.

-When you declare an input parameter, QGIS uses that information for two
+When you declare an input parameter, |qg| uses that information for two
 things: creating the user interface to ask the user for the value of that parameter and creating a corresponding R variable that can be later used as input for R commands.

 In the above example, we are declaring an input of type ``vector`` named ``polyg``.
-When executing the algorithm, QGIS will open in R the layer selected by the user and store it in a variable also named ``polyg``.
+When executing the algorithm, |qg| will open in R the layer selected by the user and store it in a variable also named ``polyg``.
 So the name of a parameter is also the name of the variable that we can use in R for accesing the value of that parameter (thus, you should avoid using reserved R words as parameter names).

-Spatial elements such as vector and raster layers are read using the ``readOGR()`` and ``brick()`` commands (you do not have to worry about adding those commands to your description file, QGIS will do it) and stored as ``Spatial*DataFrame`` objects.
+Spatial elements such as vector and raster layers are read using the ``readOGR()`` and ``brick()`` commands (you do not have to worry about adding those commands to your description file, |qg| will do it) and stored as ``Spatial*DataFrame`` objects.
 Table fields are stored as strings containing the name of the selected field.